Russian lawmaker aims to make football hooliganism a sport

-A Russian lawmaker has proposed an unorthodox solution to the country's problems with football hooliganism ahead of next year's World Cup — legalize it and turn it into a spectator sport.
+A Russian lawmaker has proposed an unorthodox solution to the country's problems with soccer hooliganism ahead of next year's World Cup — legalize it and make it a spectator sport.

 Organized groups of Russian fans, many with martial arts training, fought English fans on the streets of Marseille during last year's European Championship.